aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/fieldindexformat/_index.md

 ---
 title: FieldIndexFormat
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a FieldIndexFormataspose.words.fields/fieldoptions/fieldindexformat/ that represents the formatting for the FieldIndexaspose.words.fields/fieldindex/ fields in the document.
+description: Gets or sets a FieldIndexFormat that represents the formatting for the FieldIndex fields in the document.
 type: docs
 weight: 80
 url: /net/aspose.words.fields/fieldoptions/fieldindexformat/